 It would be hilarious if it wasn’t so serious.
-Look for answers on why your cat bites or scratches you and you’ll find people telling you it’s all about a competition for dominance.
+Look for answers on why your cat bites or scratches you and you find people telling you it’s all about a competition for dominance.

 As any genuine cat lover knows, our cats always dominate us.
 Most of us have enough humility to love them for it.

-It’s stopping them biting and scratching that we’re after.
-That’s a whole other story with a wholly different explanation.
+Stopping them biting and scratching is a whole other story with a wholly different explanation.
 One where aggression is just a symptom of a problem in the cat-human relationship.

 So strap in: it’s going to be a long ride, and a bumpy one.
 There are no quick answers.
 It’s inevitable that a large part of the solution will depend on you seeing the world from their point of view.

 Feline aggression is the common endpoint for a wide range of problems.
 These include: